-The bill allows a law enforcement officer or employee to cooperate or assist federal immigration enforcement authorities in the execution of a warrant issued by a federal judge or magistrate or honoring any writ issued by any state or federal judge concerning the transfer of a prisoner to or from federal custody.
+Federal immigration enforcement - no arrest based on civil detainer - no personal information to immigration authorities from probation - advisement before immigration interview.
+The act allows a law enforcement officer or employee to cooperate or assist federal immigration enforcement authorities in the execution of a warrant issued by a federal judge or magistrate or honoring any writ issued by any state or federal judge concerning the transfer of a prisoner to or from federal custody.

-The bill prohibits a law enforcement officer from arresting or detaining an individual solely on the basis of a civil immigration detainer.
+The act prohibits a law enforcement officer from arresting or detaining an individual solely on the basis of a civil immigration detainer.

-The bill prohibits a probation officer or probation department employee from providing an individual's personal information to federal immigration authorities.
+The act prohibits a probation officer or probation department employee from providing an individual's personal information to federal immigration authorities.

 If a law enforcement officer is coordinating a telephone or video interview between federal immigration authorities and an individual in jail or another custodial facility, the individual must be advised that: